 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details estimated Honda Accord insurance rates for other coverage scenarios.
+The chart below details estimated Honda Accord insurance rates for additional coverage and risk scenarios.

-- The cheapest rate after discounts is $723
+- The best full coverage rate is $754

-An older driver with no violations or accidents and higher deductibles could pay as little as $1,200 per year on average, or $100 per month, for full coverage.
-Prices are much higher for drivers in their teens, since even excellent drivers should be prepared to pay at least $4,600 a year.
+More mature drivers with no driving violations and high deductibles may pay as low as $1,200 every 12 months on average, or $100 per month, for full coverage.
+Rates are highest for teenagers, where even good drivers will be charged in the ballpark of $4,800 a year.
 View Rates by Age

-Where you choose to live makes a big difference in Honda Accord insurance rates.
-A 40-year-old driver could pay as low as $1,000 a year in states like Utah, Ohio, and New Hampshire, or have to pay at least $1,870 on average in New York, Michigan, and Florida.
+Your home state also has a big influence on Honda Accord insurance prices.
+A middle-age driver might find rates as low as $930 a year in states like Utah, Ohio, and New Hampshire, or at least $1,750 on average in New York, Michigan, and Florida.

 |State||Premium||Compared to U.S. Avg||Percent Difference|